Cut/Fill Elevation Comparison

 Have more questions?
 Submit a request

-The Cut/Fill comparison toolset allows you to quickly compare the elevation of one map to another map or to a design surface (grading plan).
+The Cut/Fill comparison toolset allows you to compare the elevation of one map to another map or to a design surface, such as a grading plan.
+This feature uses heatmap visualization to help you identify where soils require cutting or filling, allowing for efficient earthmoving progress monitoring.

 Screenshot 2025-04-10 at 1.02.59 PM.png